 Some people may also prefer to mount their television above the fireplace, which has become more popular.
 If you choose this option, avoid adding additional items to the mantel blocking the view of the TV.

 There aren’t a lot of rules to follow when you’re trying to find the ideal spot for your fireplace.
 The main guideline is that it needs to be within a few feet of a built-in electrical outlet to ensure you can easily plug it in at any time.
 Never use an extension cord, which can lead to a fire.
 Instead, move the fireplace closer to the outlet.

-Measure the fireplace in advance to determine which walls it’ll fit on without looking too large.
-You can also place it directly in front of the room’s entrance to make it more noticeable each time your guests walk into the space.
+Measure the fireplace in advance to determine which walls it will fit on without looking too large or small.
+You can also place it directly in view of the room’s entrance to make it more noticeable each time your guests walk into the space.
 The cord should be tucked behind the feature to prevent cats or children from tampering with it.
 The portable design of the fireplace can make it easier to move it to another room in the home when you want to change the layout of the setting.
-You can lift it on your own or ask another person to assist.
+You can move it on your own or ask another person to assist.

 Discovering how baseboard heaters and electric fireplaces compare to one another helps you be more informed to make the right selection for your home after asking, “Are electric fireplaces more efficient than baseboard heaters?”.
 Understanding the operation of electric fireplaces helps you to appreciate the low-maintenance design compared to baseboard heaters.